juanallo/juanallo.github.io/src/content/posts/revamping-blog-astro.md

 ### Markdown and plugins

-Astro comes with MD integration out of the box, so I didn’t need to use much.
+Astro comes with MD integration out of the box, so I didn’t need to do much.

 It also supports remark and Rehype plugins so there is a lot of customization that can be done.
 I added a few useful plugins that I needed: